Altermagnetism and Superconductivity: A Short Historical Review: III. Superconductivity with nonrelativistic spin-momentum locked Fermi Surfaces

-where $T(\phi) = T^{ext}_{xy} cos(2\phi)$ and the chemical potential $\mu$ is measured in units of the Fermi energy, $\varepsilon_F$.
-Eq.\ref{eq:Zhang2025-NC} gives an anisotropic $\phi$-dependent $\pmb{Q}_c$.
+where $T(\phi) = T^{ext}_{xy} \cos(2\phi)$ and the chemical potential $\mu$ is measured in units of the Fermi energy, $\varepsilon_F$.
+Eq.\ref{eq:ZhangS2024-NC} gives an anisotropic $\phi$-dependent $\pmb{Q}_c$.
 With $\phi = \pi/4 + n \pi/2$, $Q_c = 0$, therefore no FFLO states are preferred.
 However, when $\pmb{Q}$ is along $x$-axis or $y$-axis, $\phi = n \pi/2$, $Q_c$ reaches the maximum value $ |\sqrt{\mu/(1 + T^{ext}_{xy})} - \sqrt{\mu/(1 - T^{ext}_{xy})}|$, indicating the existence of a FFLO state.
 In this case, the value of the threshold $Q_c$ can be well-understood geometrically as the length of the arrow shown in Fig.\ref{fig:s-wave-pairing}(b), as pointed out recently by Liu \textit{et al.} \citep{Liu2025}.
 This finding by Zhang \textit{et al.} \citep{ZhangS2024} obviously disagrees with the results by Feiguin \textit{et al.} \citep{Feiguin2009}, Soto-Garrido \textit{et al.} \cite{Soto-Garrido2014}, and Chakraborty \textit{et al.} \citep{Chakraborty2024-1}.
-In 2025, Hong \textit{et al.} \citep{Hong2025} studied the 2D square lattice model at a moderate interaction strength and at low filling factors, and found a phase transition from a BCS state to the FFLO phase increasing $T^{ext}_{xy}$.
-Sim \textit{et al.} \citep{Sim2025} and Hu \textit{et al.} \citep{Hu2025-1} investigated the 2D continuum model numerically and confirmed the results of Hong \textit{et al.} \citep{Hong2025}.
+In 2025, Hong \textit{et al.} \citep{Hong2025} investigated the 2D square lattice model at a moderate interaction strength $U/t = 3$ and a fixed $\mu = -2t$, and demonstrated a phase transition from a BCS SF to the FFLO phase when $T^{ext}_{xy}$ exceeds a threshold of approximately 0.56t.
+Hu \textit{et al.} \citep{Hu2025-1} investigated the 2D continuum model numerically and confirmed the results of Hong \textit{et al.} \citep{Hong2025}.